SCC Home » Student Services » Financial Aid » Direct Loans

 - Private/Alternative Loans - are NOT CERTIFIED by Solano Community College.

-- Please read this information before you apply for a loan!
+- Important information before you request a loan!

 Direct Loan FAQ